Quicker

 Sleep Calculator

-Calculate the best times to go to bed or wake up based on 90-minute sleep cycles.
-Wake up feeling refreshed by timing your sleep to natural cycle boundaries.
+Find the best bedtime or wake-up time based on 90-minute sleep cycles.
+Wake up refreshed at natural cycle boundaries.

 How to Use